apache/www-site/content/travel/stories/interviews/gaurav_saini.md

 **What was your favourite non-talk part of ApacheCon?**

-Meeting your project people whom you have been talking on mailing lists from last some years.
-I had two project's specific Dinners with people from one project get together and discuss tech and not tech :)
+Meeting your project people with whom you have been talking on mailing lists for several years.
+I had two project-specific dinners with people from one project get together and discuss tech and not tech :)

 **What would you say to someone thinking of applying to TAC for the first time?**

-I would like to recommend people that they should make sure they are active with some project in Apache and just think about what all they will be learning at ApacheCON.
-Don't think negative that you will not be eligible or many other things that come up to your minds doubting your caliber.
+I would like to recommend that people should make sure they are active with some project in Apache and just think about what they will be learning at ApacheCON.
+Don't think negatively that you will not be eligible or many other things that come up to your mind, doubting your caliber.